jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 ##Deploying your app

 Go to the deployment page by clicking the **BUILD & DEPLOY** button.
 Turn on deployment in the advanced mode by clicking the **ADVANCED** button.
 You need builds to compile your Java code and there's no support for it in the simple mode.
+Also note that charges may apply for building and deployment.
+For more information, visit the [pricing](https://hub.jazz.net/learn/cost) page.

 On the Configure Builder page, specify